Mariam Bolkvadze

 Mariam Bolkvadze (მარიამ ბოლქვაძე, [maɾiam bolkʰʷadzɛ]; born 1 January 1998) is a tennis player from Georgia.

 On 7 March 2022, she achieved a career-high singles ranking of world No. 151, and on 21 March 2022, she peaked at No. 204 in the WTA doubles rankings.

-Playing for Georgia Fed Cup team, Bolkvadze has a win–loss record of 7–11 in Fed Cup competitions.
+Playing for Georgia Fed Cup team, Bolkvadze has a win–loss record of 7–11 in Fed Cup competitions, as of April 2024.

 Personal life

 Bolkvadze was born in Batumi and at the age of 13 moved to the United Kingdom to further her tennis development.
 She stayed initially with her godmother before finding a host family two years later.
 Maria Sharapova was her favourite player growing up.
 She is fluent in Georgian, Russian, and English.

 Junior career

-Bolkvadze began playing tennis at the age of 9 and spent much of her teenage years training in London, where she was coached by Otto Buchholdt.
+Bolkvadze began playing tennis at the age of nine and spent much of her teenage years training in London, where she was coached by Otto Buchholdt.
 As a junior she played in very few ITF events, instead concentrating on domestic competitions organised by the LTA and continental tournaments run by Tennis Europe.
 She won the 2013 Aegon Junior International in London, defeating Jodie Burrage in the final.
 At the European Junior Championships held in Moscow later that year she lost to Fanny Stollar in the round of 64.

 She reached her only final on the ITF Junior World Tour as a qualifier at the G4 Nottingham event in April 2013, where she was runner-up to Freya Christie.

-She was a finalist with American partner Caty McNally in the girls' doubles at the 2016 Wimbledon Championships, losing to Usue Maitane Arconada and Claire Liu in straight sets.
-She played her only junior grand slam draw in singles at the same tournament, coming through qualifying before being defeated by Sofia Kenin in the third round.
+Bolkvadze was a finalist with American partner Caty McNally in the girls' doubles at the 2016 Wimbledon Championships, losing to Usue Maitane Arconada and Claire Liu in straight sets.